Battle of the Masts: Background

 In the 650s the Arab Caliphate completed its conquest of the Sasanian Empire and continued its successful expansion into the Byzantine Empire's territories.
 In 645, Abdallah ibn Sa‘d was made Governor of Egypt by his foster brother Rashidun Caliph Uthman, replacing the semi-independent 'Amr ibn al-'As.
-Uthman permitted Muawiyah to raid the island of Cyprus in 649 and the success of that campaign set the stage for the undertaking of naval activities by the Government of Egypt.
+Uthman permitted the governor of Syria, Mu'awiya ibn Abi Sufyan, to raid the island of Cyprus in 649 and the success of that campaign set the stage for the undertaking of naval activities by the Government of Egypt.
 Abdallah ibn Sa'd built a strong navy and proved to be a skilled naval commander.
-Under him the Muslim navy won a number of naval victories including repulsing a Byzantine counter-attack on Alexandria in 646.
+Under him the Muslim navy won a number of naval victories including repulsing a Byzantine counterattack on Alexandria in 646.

-In 654, Muawiyah undertook an expedition in Cappadocia while his fleet, under the command of Abu'l-Awar, advanced along the southern coast of Anatolia.
+In 654, Mu'awiya undertook an expedition in Cappadocia while his fleet, under the command of Abu'l-Awar, advanced along the southern coast of Anatolia.
 Emperor Constans embarked against it with a large fleet.